Rachel and Jun: Personal life

 Rachel is from Cincinnati, Ohio.
 Rachel (b.
 1988) and Junichi "Jun" Yoshizuki (b.
 1989) (葦月淳一, Yoshizuki Jun'ichi) met at Nagoya University of Foreign Studies in 2010.
 They married in 2011 but spent four years in a long-distance relationship while Jun finished his studies in Japan and Rachel served out an obligation as an officer in the United States Air Force.

 Rachel and Jun live in Fukuoka with their four cats, Kohaku, Poki, Nagi and Pichi.
+In July 2026, Rachel and Jun announced the birth of their first child, a boy.